 When the pilot pressure is led to the port b2, the boom spool moved to raise position.

-Oil from the pump flows to the cylinder port B2 through the load holding valve and oil from the cylinder flows into the tank passage through the cylinder port A2.
+Oil from the pump flows to the cylinder port B2 and oil from the cylinder flows into the tank passage through the cylinder port A2.